 Company culture is a hot topic in today’s job marketplace.
 While many job seekers receive advice on how to assess culture once you’ve identified a company or you’re already in the interview process, what if you want to launch your job search by seeking companies with a great culture?
 What if company culture is your #1 priority – over exact job title, industry, and other criteria?
+Well, the other side coin is that companies are doing the same while they reach towards you.
+This forms a pattern over the years, which includes the kind of people they hire.
+Salesforce explains this as predictive analysis, but that’s beside the point here.

 See a few tips below on getting started: